nitesh680/AI-RESUME-TRACKRE-for-job/README.md

 Contact
 If you have any questions or issues, feel free to reach out to the maintainers:

+Maintainer: Nitesh kumar
-Maintainer: Prajwal Krishna Email: niteshhx@gmail.com
+Email: niteshhx@gmail.com

-Happy recruiting with Gemini Pro ATS!
+Happy recruiting with Gemini  ATS!